 Shares of Common Stock represented by all properly executed proxies received in time for the Annual Meeting will be voted in accordance with the choices specified in the proxy.
-Unless contrary instructions are indicated on the proxy, the Shares will be voted FOR the election of the nominees named in this Proxy Statement as Directors, FOR the approval of the Company's Restated 1992 Stock Option Plan and FOR the approval of the technical amendment to the Company's Articles of Incorporation.
+Unless contrary instructions are indicated on the proxy, the Shares will be voted FOR the election of the nominees named in this Proxy Statement as Directors and FOR the approval of the technical amendment to the Company's Articles of Incorporation.